1972 Alabama Crimson Tide football team: Florida

 After their victory over Georgia, Alabama moved into the No. 3 position in the AP Poll prior to their game against Florida.
 Against the Gators, the Crimson Tide rallied from an early 7–0 deficit and defeated Florida 24–7 at Denny Stadium.
 Florida took an early 7–0 lead behind a 60-yard Nat Moore touchdown run.
 However, the Gators were unable to score again as Alabama responded with 24 unanswered points.
 After a 13-yard Paul Spivey touchdown run tied the game 7–7 later in the first, a 31-yard Bill Davis field goal in the second gave the Crimson Tide a 10–7 halftime lead.
 They then closed the game with a pair of touchdown runs that made the final score 24–7.
 The first came on a four-yard Terry Davis run in the third and then on a one-yard Ralph Stokes run in the fourth.
-The victory improved Alabama's all-time record against Florida to 12–5.